 The Fires Of Pompeii by James Moran, directed by Colin Teague

-A planned trip to Ancient Rome sees the time travellers land instead in Pompeii, AD 79.
-The Doctor knows that they have arrived on the eve of the eruption of Mount Vesuvius, but before he and Donna can retreat to the TARDIS, they discover that there is an alien presence at work in the city.
-Seers are exhibiting extraordinary flashes of precognition and telepathy, even as they slowly turn to stone.
-Soon it appears that the destruction of Pompeii may not be a natural occurrence at all, but the work of the volcanic Pyroviles.
+A planned trip to Ancient Rome instead sees the time travellers land in Pompeii, AD 79.
+The Doctor realises that he and Donna have arrived on the eve of Mount Vesuvius' eruption but, before they can retreat to the TARDIS, it's sold as an objet d'art.
+Pursuing his vessel to the home of a marble trader named Caecilius, the Doctor becomes aware of strange developments in the city.
+Seers like the enigmatic Sibylline Sisterhood are exhibiting extraordinary flashes of precognition -- even as they slowly turn to stone.
+Soon it appears that the destruction of Pompeii may not be a natural occurrence at all, but the work of the molten Pyroviles.

 Planet Of The Ood